EQuimper/twitter-clone-with-graphql-reactnative/README.md

 - [Video here](https://youtu.be/tYiGpJGJatE)

-This part gonna be about create the resolver for create and get a single Tweet
+This part is going to be about creating the resolver for creating and get a single Tweet

 1. Go inside `src/graphql/schema.js` and add this to the query object.